Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1-5 are rejected under 35 U.S.C.
-103 as being unpatentable over Zaidan, et al., hereinafter Zaidan (German Patent Application Pub.
-No. 10 2019 119 052 A1) in view of Abou-Nasr, et al., hereinafter Abou-Nasr (U.S. Patent Application Pub.
+Claim(s) 1, 3, and 5 are rejected under 35 U.S.C.
+103 as being unpatentable over Zaidan, et al. (German Patent Application Pub.
+No. 10 2019 119 052 A1) in view of Abou-Nasr, et al. (U.S. Patent Application Pub.
 No. 2016/0101783).

-recognize the user by one of a plurality of different kinds of recognition methods (Zaidan, Para.
+recognize the user by one recognition method of a plurality of different kinds of recognition methods (Zaidan, Para.
 0020-0023, 0030-0031, 0053-0054 – identifying a passenger of a vehicle by “an identification signal” provided by “at least one of the identification devices”, such as “an interior camera”, “biometric sensors”, “a mechanical vehicle key”, “a digital key”, etc.), and

 However, Abou-Nasr teaches an information processing device that applies a setting related to a user to an in-vehicle device (Abou-Nasr, Para.
 0002, 0015, 0023, 0027-0035 – a “controller” of a system, which makes adjusts, or applies, vehicle settings based on a “confidence level” of a driver identity, where the adjustment of vehicle settings is done “automatically”; wherein “vehicle settings” may be “a station” of a vehicle “radio system”, “seat position”, etc.), and select a setting item to be applied to the in-vehicle device (Abou-Nasr, Para.
 0002, 0015, 0023, 0027-0035 – adjusting, or applying, vehicle settings based on a “confidence level” of a driver identity, where the adjustment of vehicle settings is done “automatically”; wherein “vehicle settings” may be “a station” of a vehicle “radio system”, “seat position”, etc.).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the information processing device of Zaidan to include an information processing device that applies a setting related to a user to an in-vehicle device, and select a setting item to be applied to the in-vehicle device, as taught by Abou-Nasr, in order to improve an in-vehicle experience and comfort of the user.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the information processing device of Zaidan to include an information processing device that applies a setting related to a user to an in-vehicle device, and select applicable setting items to be applied to the in-vehicle device, as taught by Abou-Nasr, in order to improve an in-vehicle experience and comfort of the user.

-In regards to Claim 5, Zaidan in view of Abou-Nasr teaches the information processing device of Claim 1, and Zaidan further teaches wherein the recognition method is any of the following recognition method: electronic key recognition (Zaidan, Para.
+electronic key recognition (Zaidan, Para.
 0022 – a “physical (radio) vehicle key”), digital key recognition (Zaidan, Para.
 0032 – “digital key”), recognition by a Bluetooth (registered trademark) device, biometric recognition (Zaidan, Para.
 0020 – “biometric sensors”), and recognition based on an input operation by the user (Zaidan, Para.
 0032, 0036 – prompting “the driver to authenticate, for example by entering a password”).

 Conclusion